NautilusTrader

 Positions interact with several key components:

-• Portfolio: Aggregates positions across instruments and strategies.
+• Portfolio: Aggregates position exposure and PnL across instruments and strategies.

 • ExecutionEngine: Creates and updates positions from fills.

 Positions are not created for spread instruments.
-While contingent orders can still trigger for spreads, they operate without position linkage.
+Contingent orders can still trigger for spreads, but they operate without position linkage.
 The engine handles spread instruments separately from regular positions.